About Us

 What we do

-In order to provide our community with a wide range of health services, we are working with a number of different providers, groups and organizations.
+In order to provide our community with a wide range of health services, we work with a number of different providers, groups and organizations.

-These will be a mixture of traditional service providers of medical and clinical sessions, and independent providers offering broader-based care and preventive programs known to improve over-all health and wellbeing.
+These are a mixture of traditional service providers of medical and clinical sessions, and independent providers.
+Between them, they offer broad-based care and preventive programs to improve over-all health and wellbeing.

 We look forward to you and your family members joining us at the Edward Hain Centre.